ravendb/ravendb/readme.txt

 Raven DB
 ========
-This release contains the following
+This release contains the following:

 /Server - The files required to run Raven in server / service mode.
 		  Execute /Server/RavenDB.exe /install to register and start the Raven service